kmwang123/cme211-notes/ExamReview.md

 * `code/student1.py`:

-They return copy.deepcopy(self.classes)
+Notes: It returns copy.deepcopy(self.classes), so the thing that's returned cannot come back and change internal state of the student object since it's a deep copy of it.
-THe thing that's returned cannot come back and change internal state of the student object Often a good thing to do if you want to return a bunch of data from inside your class (Maintains strong encapsulation)
+  -This is often a good thing to do if you want to return a bunch of data from inside your class (Maintains strong encapsulation)

 ```py